200,000 meals: Demand soars as Seattle-area seniors hunker down during coronavirus pandemic

 She learned about the meal-delivery program by Sound Generations because she had been using the nonprofit for transportation to doctor appointments since she moved from Bellingham to the Eastside six years ago.

-Sound Generation’s Meals on Wheels program is for people 60 and older who are homebound and without transportation or have difficulty shopping and cooking because of injury.
+Sound Generations’ Meals on Wheels program is for people 60 and older who are homebound and without transportation or have difficulty shopping and cooking because of injury.

 Sound Generations is a nonprofit that has been working with older adults, caregivers and adults with disabilities in King County since 1967.The nonprofit helps about 54,000 people a year, runs six senior centers in King County and in addition to its meal and transportation programs, it offers legal assistance, health management and minor home repair and other services to seniors, caregivers and adults with disabilities.